 I went to a performing arts high school.
 We were taught that if a story somehow challenges you, you shouldn’t just turn it off and say it’s bad.
 Ask yourself, “What are the unspoken assumptions?
 Is this choice intentional?
 If so, why?”
 I was always encouraged to dig deeper, and I think that’s why certain works prevail; they challenge the ego, generation after generation.
 I want to make work that does that.

 Some movies I just hated at first because they were such a challenge to what I thought a movie should be, and then they ended up changing my life.
 2001: A Space Odyssey, I had to watch that movie maybe five times before I understood it.
 Then, the sixth time, it completely transformed me from the inside out.
 I mean, I had a full-on religious experience watching this movie.
 And I never would have had that if I wasn’t willing to challenge my assumptions.

-What I’ll say briefly [about Buddhist meaning in 2001]: you just see people constantly returning to the place where they started.
+Justin: Well, 2001 is a great place to start.
+What I’ll say briefly: you just see people constantly returning to the place where they started.
 All of the orbiting and circling.
 He’s obsessed with circles.
 In my experience of Buddhism, I find myself returning over and over and over again to ideas or moments or feelings, only to see how much further I’ve grown since the last time I was there.

 That cyclical nature of self-actualization I think is really interesting, and I think Kubrick — without necessarily being religious — was able to tap into a lot of that visually.